ultajain/deliteAI/sdks/android/README.md

 ## Running Tests

-The NimbleNet Android SDK includes comprehensive test suites to ensure reliability and functionality.
+The DeliteAI Android SDK includes comprehensive test suites to ensure reliability and functionality.
 You can run both unit tests and instrumented Android tests.

 ### Unit Tests